Solve Mysteries with Holmes

 Havelock’s house on Telegraph Hill

 The world of Havelock Holmes is closely aligned with your condition as user/protagonist.
 You must be the eyes, ears, and hands of a man who cannot leave his home for fear of engagement with the outside world.
-His only engages through speech, asking you for your reports and conclusions giving you choices as to what to pursue next.
+He only engages through speech, asking you for your reports and conclusions giving you choices as to what to pursue next.
 And what he finds irrelevant he will summarily dismiss.

-Though not primarily a visual experience, the imagery of Havelock Holmes’s is what we might think of as sketch noir, illustrated naturalism in black, white, and shades of gray.
+Though not primarily a visual experience, the imagery of Havelock Holmes’s is what we might think of as sketch noir, generative AI-assisted, illustrated naturalism in black, white, and shades of gray.
 The style reflecting the experience of the detective who seeks absolutes within an atmosphere of indeterminacy, even unknowability–the gray netherworld of shifting illusions.